FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 ## Setting Dashboard 2.0 elements size

 Setting the size for elements in Dashboard 2.0 is straightforward, but understanding the actual unit size in the size property can be a bit tricky.

-It's important to note that the size of a horizontal unit varies depending on the layout, while the vertical size is fixed at **48px** currently.
+It's important to note that the size of a single horizontal unit varies depending on the layout, but the vertical size of a single row is consistently **48px**.

 ## Understanding unit size in different layouts